cliener/priority-plus-nav/react/README.md

 ### menuItems

 Array of menu item objects.
-If you override `renderMenuItem` below, you can set apply any custom properties in here.
+If you override `renderMenuItem` below, you can set any custom properties in here.

 ```
 {